PatSoar3D/scraper-google-scholar/README.md

 Follow these steps to set up and run the scraper:

-1. Create a virtual environment and install the dependencies using `pip`:
+1. Create a virtual environment with `python -m venv venv`

-`pip install -r requirements.txt`
+2. Install the dependencies using `pip install -r requirements.txt`

-2. Install and set up MongoDB.
-Follow the instructions in the `instructions.txt` file to do this.
+3. Install and set up MongoDB.
+Follow the instructions in following link: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/

-3. Verify that your MongoDB connection string is `mongodb://localhost:27017`.
+4. Verify that your MongoDB connection string is `mongodb://localhost:27017`.
+You can check this by going into MongoDBCompass.
+5. Things you can change in project:
+    1. Query for GOOGLE Scholar at `line 58`
+    2. MongoDB database name to create by code at `line 69`
+    3. MongoDB collection names to be generated at `line 70`

 ## Database Structure